tascha/Youth-Development/2_key_theories_of_youth_development/vygotskys_sociocultural_theory.md

 Youth librarians we talked to describe the importance of fostering group and peer interaction.
 A youth librarian from a _______ library

-**_“I really like group tasks, I like breaking people up into teams, I love the idea of peer-mentoring...
-I think often times that&#039;s a great way to start building community.” - INTS-059_**
+>“I really like group tasks, I like breaking people up into teams, I love the idea of peer-mentoring...
+I think often times that&#039;s a great way to start building community.”<br/> -- INTS-059

 Other key ideas that Vygotsky developed include: